Chances are the question you have has already been asked. If you still can't find the answers to your questions, contact us.

 What are your application deadlines?

-For fall semester, we strongly encourage applications to be submitted by April 15.
+For fall semester, we strongly encourage applications to be submitted by April 15, but accept applications on a case by case basis after that date.
 For the spring semester, we must have your application submitted by December 1.

 What is FAFSA?
 What is your school code?

 FAFSA stands for “Free Application for Federal Student Aid.”
 It is strongly recommended that you submit a FAFSA to determine your eligibility for federal financial assistance.
 Our school code is 006858.
 You can access more information at: www.fafsa.ed.gov